-Having made a quick start with six processes that have already justified their investment in FlowForma BPM, the plan is to continue to replace paper-based forms across the organization and deliver even more efficiencies to the charity.
+Having made a quick start with six processes that have already justified their investment in FlowForma Process Automation, the plan is to continue to replace paper-based forms across the organization and deliver even more efficiencies to the charity.

 Set up in Singapore in 1986, TOUCH Community Services are a not-for-profit organization, running various support groups and clubs for people across all age groups.
 The charity has transformed the lives of low-income families that struggle to make ends meet, but like a lot of non-profit organizations it has the constant challenge of trying to improve services without incurring excessive costs.

 Puay Meng Lim, IT Manager, wanted to strike the right balance when he went looking for ways to improve key business processes within the organization.
 Specifically, he wanted an automated electronic process to replace HR and finance forms that were an unwieldly combination of word documents, spreadsheets and old-fashioned paperwork.
 Manual processes were compounded by an approval process that depended on local and centrally-based managers.

 “Getting a form filled in often involved local supervisors who then had to pass it through to headquarters,” said Puay Meng.
 “It took a long time, so I was searching for BPM (Business Process Management) software to automate and centralize the process.”
 A form in the charity could be used by as many as 300 employees across the different offices, so getting anything done quickly was always a logistical challenge.

 A training request process, for example, was used to log the number of hours staff spent on training courses.
 All done manually in a Microsoft Excel spreadsheet, it was difficult to track and not always up to date.
 Puay Meng Lim knew there must be a more efficient solution.